7th Africities Conference, Johannesburg, South Africa, November 29th, 2015: Presentations, Case Studies, Workshop Documents

 Abstract

-Curriculum components from the August 2001 IEP “Infrastructure Planning and Partnerships for Local Economic Development” held in Pretoria, South Africa from August 27-31, 2001.
-Additional materials are a workshop discussion guide, case studies and excerpts of CUDS reports used for the seminar.
-Some materials are repeated or reworked from previous IEP and ITP sessions.
+The Center for Urban Development Studies (CUDS) at Harvard University’s Graduate School of Design developed curriculum on “Infrastructure Planning and Partnerships for Local Economic Development” for its August 2001 International Education Program (IEP) held in Pretoria, South Africa.
+Materials for the seminar included a workshop discussion guide and case studies and excerpts of past CUDS research.
+Some materials were repeated or reworked from previous IEP and ITP sessions.

 See related I2UD projects below